microsoft/DynamicTelemetry/docs/docs/Scenarios.Overview.CostReduction.document.md

 4.  **Metric Emission**: The final step is to emit the metrics into your standard and existing metrics solution / dashboard.
-These metrics provide a high-level overview of the system\'s performance and can be used to track key performance indicators (KPIs) and other important metrics.
+These metrics provide a high-level overview of the system's performance and can be used to track key performance indicators (KPIs) and other important metrics.